How to Prepare Pets for a Return to Work

 Fortunately, there are ways to ease the process and help your household cope when preparing pets for return to work.
 Are you a pet parent preparing to head back to the office or send the kids off to school?
 Here’s what you can do to help your pet adapt.

 7 ways to help your pet adjust to you leaving the house

 As soon as you know a return to the office or school is on the agenda, start gradually moving toward your new routine — and take your pet along with you.

-If you’ll be waking up two hours earlier than you are now, set that alarm 15 minutes earlier each week and help your household get acclimated.
+If you’ll be waking up two hours earlier than you are now, set that alarm 15 minutes earlier each week and help your household get acclimated in a short period.
 Be sure to let your pet out and start all your normal routines around this time as well.
 You want them to ease into the new routine just as you do.

 You should also transition into your new nighttime routine similarly.
 Start pushing back your (and your furry friend’s) bedtime accordingly at least a few weeks before your new schedule’s set to kick in.
 You can also adjust their nightly walk, dinner, and potty schedule, too.

 2. Designate a safe space for your pet.